Effective education.

 Talks give parents and teachers an understanding of what was taught to students as well as helping them understand their role in keeping children safe in relationships.

-Do you want to see our slides before booking?
+Do you want to see the content before booking?

 What do we cover in our school workshops and assemblies?